 2009 : Ph.D in Modern European Philosophy, The University of Essex.

 Thesis title: Self and World: A Critique and Jamesian Reconstruction of the Phenomenology of Selfhood.
-[An elucidation of the problematic place of the self in the work of Heidegger and Merleau-Ponty answered by a model of the self based on a reading of the work of William James, with its implications for phenomenological aesthetics.]
+[An elucidation of the problematic place of the self in the work of Heidegger and Merleau-Ponty, answered by a model of the self based on a reading of the work of William James, with its implications for phenomenological aesthetics.]
 Supervised by Peter Dews and later also Dan Watts.
-Internal examiner Prof. Wayne Martin, external examiner Eric James (Cambridge University).
+Internal examiner Wayne Martin, external examiner Eric James (Cambridge).

 2001 : MA in Continental Philosophy, The University of Essex.

-1997 : BA Fine Art [film and video], Sheffield Hallam University.
+1997 : BA Fine Art [Combined Media Arts], Sheffield Hallam University.

 Areas of specialization: Phenomenology, Pragmatism, Aesthetics.